 - Candidates who do pass the knockout stage get a fast, smooth experience

 Truffle is built for exactly that.
-It uses structured, role-specific criteria to eliminate noise and then delivers AI-powered summaries for the candidates who make it through.
+It uses structured, role-specific criteria to surface signal and then delivers AI-assisted summaries for the candidates who make it through.

 Faster screening.
 Better hires.
 And no more resume roulette.